 Types of divorce in Florida

 Uncontested divorce – (often called a “simple divorce”) where both spouses agree on all the divorce-related issues.
 This does not assume the divorce is amicable, but the couple has chosen to make an agreement without the court’s involvement.
 This option offers the benefits of speed, ease, simplicity, convenience, privacy and a lower cost.
 Although a lawyer is not required to file a petition or complaint for divorce, many parties considering an uncontested divorce opt to work with an attorney to assist with the process.
+A simple divorce is not an option for couples with minor children ( under 18), dependent children, or expecting parents.
+To divorce in Florida, at least one spouse has to have lived in Florida for the past six months.
+Neither spouse should be seeking alimony.

 Contested divorce – where the spouses do not agree on some or all of the issues.
 Couples often find it difficult or impossible to come to mutually acceptable terms on child custody and support, distribution of assets, allocation of debts, alimony (type, duration, and amount), marital property division, temporary spousal support, and other issues.
 Mediation is a commonly used process to assist a couple in overcoming the points of contention.
 In cases where an agreement cannot be reached during mediation, it could fall to the court to make and enforce decisions for the divorcing parties.